-Boiled shrimp is easy, quick, and a comfort food that’s as southern as it gets.
+This Boiled Shrimp With Old Bay Recipe is easy, quick, and delicious.
+It’s comfort food that’s as Southern as it gets.
 It’s an old favorite that has been enjoyed by Carolinians for generations.
 Boiled shrimp is versatile enough to be served at every meal of the day—breakfast, lunch, or dinner.

 It’s the perfect way to bring a little bit of the Carolina coast into your home, and it’s so easy to make that it’ll be on the table in no time!

 Plus, it’s versatile enough to suit any taste—seafood lovers will love it, but if you’re more of a land-lover, you can pair it with a side of mashed potatoes or rice.

 Well, there are a few reasons.
 First and foremost, shrimp is one of the most popular seafood dishes in North Carolina, period.
 It’s cheap and easy to make, which means that even people who aren’t culinary experts can still serve it up at home.
 And let’s face it: shrimp is just plain delicious—it doesn’t need much more than salt and pepper to taste great!